CloudCosmos/newsfetch.tech/docs/features/ideas-and-possibilities.md

 ## What can you do with NewsFetch?

 NewsFetch can be used to build a variety of applications.
-Some of the ideas are listed below:
+Some ideas are listed below:

 - News Aggregator
 - Real Time News